opendaylight/docs/docs/getting-started-guide/project-release-notes/snmp4sdn.rst

 Migration
 ---------

-* Is is possible migrate from the previous release?
+* Is it possible migrate from the previous release?
 If so, how?

-  Yes.
-Features as well as interfaces are not changed.
+No

 Compatibility
 -------------